-I work broadly on the theory of quantum many-body dynamics and statistical physics, and also have interests in quantum information.
-This means that I strive to understand and characterize the rich set of universal behaviors that can occur when many quantum mechanical degrees of freedom (ex: qubits) are interacting and out of equilibrium.
-Such systems can be realized with recently-developed quantum simulators and quantum processors, so this field has a healthy interplay of theory and experiment.
-In my research, I employ both state-of-the-art numerical simulations and mathematical approaches to gain an understanding of these systems.
+I worked broadly on the theory of quantum many-body dynamics and statistical physics.
+This means that I worked to understand and characterize the rich set of universal behaviors that can occur when many quantum mechanical degrees of freedom (ex: qubits) are interacting and out of equilibrium.
+Such systems can be realized with recently developed quantum simulators and quantum processors, so this field has a healthy interplay of theory and experiment.
+In my research, I employed both state-of-the-art numerical simulations and mathematical approaches to gain an understanding of these systems.

 N. O'Dea, A. Morningstar, S. Gopalakrishnan, V. Khemani, “Entanglement and absorbing-state transitions in interactive quantum dynamics,” arxiv:2211.12526.

 A. Morningstar, D. Huse, V. Khemani, “Universality classes of thermalization for mesoscopic Floquet systems,” Phys.
 Rev. B 108, 174303.